DatAasee Architecture Documentation

 ready endpoints and write logs to the standard output.

-- Secrets are read from environment variables on the host and mounted as files inside the containers.
+- Secrets are read (safely) from environment variables on the host and mounted as files inside the containers.

 9. Architectural Decisions